stajichlab/PHYling/README.md

 phyling tree -i align/100957at4751.aa.mfa align/174653at4751.aa.mfa align/255412at4751.aa.mfa
 ```

-Use VeryFastTree instead of the default UPGMA method for tree building and running with 16 threads.
+Use FastTree instead of the default UPGMA method for tree building and running with 16 threads.

 ```
 phyling tree -I align -m ft -t 16